adambard/learnxinyminutes-docs/perl6-pod.html.markdown

 ### Delimited Blocks

-Delimited blocks are bounded by `=begin` and `=end` markers, both of which are followed by a valid Perl 6 identifier, which is the `typename` of the block.
+Delimited blocks are bounded by `=begin` and `=end` markers, both of which are followed by a valid Pod identifier, which is the `typename` of the block.
 The general syntax is

 ```